ankakusu/ankakusu.github.io/content/blog/post/20150102-ResetAnimatedInput.md

 Next, I'm gonna provide a solution showing a neat way to create a search box as you can find in Apple.com's website.
-In the begining, there will be just a magnifier, and on click the input search box will open up.
+In the beginning, there will be just a magnifier, and on click the input search box will open up.